Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Self-energy contribution

-which provides an approximation for the contribution involving three or more interactions with the binding potential.
-Here $\ketam{Vf}=V\ketam{f}$.
-Having this expansion, one can directly evaluate the expression $\Delta \tilde{\varepsilon}_{a, x}^{3+} = \Delta \varepsilon_a^{\text{Mp}} - \Delta \tilde{\varepsilon}_{a,x}^{2\text{p}}$, which we will refer as the quasi-three-plus-potential contribution.
-Then, it remains to calculate the $\Delta \tilde{\varepsilon}_{a,p}^{2\text{p}}$ in momentum space.
+Here, $\ketam{Vf}=V\ketam{f}$.
+A solid advantage of the SC scheme is the fact that it is fairly easy to calculate the quasi-two-potential contribution with high accuracy in momentum space.
+We denote the result as $\Delta \tilde{\varepsilon}_{a,p}^{2\text{p}}$ and use it as $\Delta \varepsilon_{a}^{\text{subtr}}$.
 The potentials that have been transposed into vertices can be formally taken into account by multiplying the wave function of the external state $|a\rangle$ by them.
 An issue arises of calculating the Fourier transform of such products.
 Since $V$ is assumed to be spherically symmetric, this can be done by a straightforward generalization of Eqs.~(\ref{wf_momenta})-(\ref{ftr_wf_radial}).
 We represent the result in the following form:

 Using the identity